hoverla-bobocode/Bibernate/README.md

 * [`Session`](src/main/java/com/bobocode/bibernate/session/Session.java)
   manages the persistence operations on [`Entities`](src/main/java/com/bobocode/bibernate/annotation/Entity.java)
 * [`Entity`](src/main/java/com/bobocode/bibernate/annotation/Entity.java) is a persistent object.
-  It corresponds to records inside a database table
+  It corresponds to records inside a database table.
 * [`Transaction`](src/main/java/com/bobocode/bibernate/transaction/Transaction.java) maintains
   operations for each Session.
-It can rather perform `commit` or `rollback` operations
+It can rather perform `commit` or `rollback` operations.

-### What is a persistence unit
+### What is persistence unit

 ---
 A persistence unit defines a set of all `Entity` classes that are managed